tertu-m/sfcrand-lua/README.md

 Both versions expect that Lua floating numbers are of type `double`, and the mainline Lua version expects that integers are 64 bits.
 The LuaJIT version requires support for 64-bit bitwise operations on FFI types, and as such will not work on LuaJIT 2.0.5 or earlier.

-Thw two versions behave slightly differently,
+The two versions behave slightly differently to account for differences in their environment and standard library.
+For example, `sfcrand.random(0)` returns an integer in the mainline version and raises an error in the LuaJIT version.

 ## Usage
 The library should be loaded using `local sfcrand = require "sfcrand"`.
 If you do not do this, the shared RNG will not work properly.